cs1302uga/cs1302-ce12/README.md

 1. Commit the changes to your local copy of the repository.
    Be sure to include a good log message.

 1. Write the code to implement you approved design from the previous checkpoint.
    Make sure that any types you create are in the `cs1302.ce12` package.
    Before you continue, make sure your code compiles.

 1. Modify the `cs1302.ce12.Driver` class to utilize your redesign.

-   Compile and run it.
+1. If you encounter any compililation errors:

+   1. Write the error down in your notes;
+   1. Fix the error in your code;
+   1. Recompile; then
+   1. Note the fix in your notes.
+   1. Repeat as needed.

-   What is the output?
+1. What is the output of running the `cs1302.ce12.Driver` class?

-1. Did the output match the output of the original driver?
+   Did the output match the output of the original driver?
    Why or why not?

 **CHECKPOINT**

 1.

 1.

 <hr/>